hasari/learning-clj/README.md

 # Learning Clojure

+This project contains various modules that exercise Clojure concepts.
+Moreover it includes deps.edn and build.clj file for dependencies and build. build.clj contains logic for creating uber jar.

+## Module: Tower Sampler

 This utility samples data according to given discrete distribution.
 This can be used to generate events for giving distribution.
 For example, for following distribution

 ```clojure